Mild/Moderate Educational Needs (Non-Degree)

 Students with mild/moderate (MM) disabilities typically require varying levels of intervention and support in one or more specific areas – academic achievement (e.g., reading, math, content areas); social and emotional learning; adaptive behavior; school success skills; and (in older grades) career training and post-school transition.
 Students with MM disabilities may be taught in general education classrooms, resource rooms, self-contained classrooms, or special schools, depending on their needs.
 Mild/Moderate teachers may teach in small groups or one-to-one; they may partner with other educators and school personnel to support students with MM disabilities and, in some cases, general education students who need additional assistance.

 Additionally, this program prepares you to meet highly qualified teacher (HQT) requirements for all core academic subject areas (grades K-6), as well as Reading and English/Language Arts (grades 7-12).
 OPTIONAL: Students interested in obtaining HQT status in additional 7-12 academic areas (Math, Science, Social Studies) will be advised how to do so.

 - Official transcript(s) from Baccalaureate program, minimum 3.0 GPA

 - A statement of personal and professional goals

 - Two letters of recommendation

-- Praxis Core Examinations (reading, writing and mathematics exams) or proof of a valid, Teacher Resident Educator or Professional Teaching License
+- Praxis Core Examinations (reading, writing and mathematics exams) or proof of a valid (unexpired), Ohio Resident Educator or Professional Teaching License

 The MM Graduate Licensure Preparation Program requires a maximum of 65 credit hours (see Plan of Study form).
 Past coursework may be considered if appropriate and current, and individuals who already holding a general or special teaching license are required to complete fewer credit hours.
 You will develop your plan of study with the MM graduate advisor, Dr. Peña Bedesem.